jeffy893/posterity/2024-10-21_Jefferson_In-a-Nutshell.md

 * Early Life and Childhood:
+  * Born on a Blue Moon on August 30th
   * Growing up in a boating lifestyle on Bronco Rd in a suburb outside of Detroit, MI, fostering a sense of adventure and responsibility.
     - tubing
     - wakeboarding